Wojciech-Florczak/frontend-portfolio/README.md

 ![thumbnail](thumbnail.png)

+## Description
+Personal website for Front-End Developer made with plain HTML and CSS.
+Responsive design, no JavaScript, frameworks and tools were used.
+Website use normalize.css for better browser support, and font awesome for icons.
+Contact form is not working, as this is static site, but it's ready to be used in future.

 ## Goal
 I'm recreating a website based on a photo of the template.
 This exercise is part of the coding assignment which I have to complete to participate in the bootcamp.